danabban/data-blog/content/authors/admin/_index.md

 highlight_name: true
 ---

-Daniel Abban is a data scientist with six years of industrial experience.
-His interests spans artificial intelligence, data visualization and data storytelling.
-He works in a cross functional team that develops computer vision applications, fraud detection systems, and product recommendation models.
+Daniel Abban is an experienced data analyst with a bachelor of mathematics from Kwame Nkrumah University.
+He has spent the last 5 years helping institutions understand and visualize their data.
+First honing his data skills as a fresh graduate, he co-founded DataLamp Consult - to provide training on data tools and assist students with their thesis methodology.

+His passion is to use data to solve real-world business challenges.
+He is a writer and speaker on the topic of data analytics, data visualization, and data science.
+His blog is focused on promoting a data-driven culture in every organization.